awsdocs/amazon-sagemaker-developer-guide/doc_source/use-debugger-built-in-rules.md

 # Configure Debugger Built\-in Rules<a name="use-debugger-built-in-rules"></a>

 Amazon SageMaker Debugger's built\-in rules analyze tensors emitted during the training of a model\.
-Debugger offers the `Rule` API operation that monitors training job progress and errors for the success of training your model\.
+SageMaker Debugger offers the `Rule` API operation that monitors training job progress and errors for the success of training your model\.
 For example, the rules can detect whether gradients are getting too large or too small, whether a model is overfitting or overtraining, and whether a training job does not decrease loss function and improve\.
 To see a full list of available built\-in rules, see [List of Debugger Built\-in Rules](debugger-built-in-rules.md)\.

-In the following topics, learn how to use the Debugger built\-in rules\.
+In the following topics, you'll learn how to use the SageMaker Debugger built\-in rules\.

 **Topics**
 + [Use Debugger Built\-in Rules with the Default Parameter Settings](#debugger-built-in-rules-configuration)